AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 ### 3.2.
 SPIKE™ Large Hub Rechargeable Battery
 The SPIKE™ Large Hub Rechargeable Battery is a lithium-ion polymer battery designed to power the Technic Large Hub, which in turn powers all Spike motors and sensors.
 It can be charged inside the Hub using a micro-USB cable and can be removed easily.
 With a capacity of 2100 mAh and an output of 7.3V, this battery has a lifetime of over 500 cycles, meaning it can handle more than 500 charge-discharge cycles throughout its lifespan.

-### 3.3.
-AISTEAM Controller
-This controller functions as the robot’s sub-controller and is not designed to control the robot’s movements.
-It receives power from a separate power source, which will be introduced later.
-The controller is equipped with 17 expansion interfaces and has a main frequency of 72 MHz with its shell compatible with the LEGO build system.
-It features an on/off button used to run the program and start the camera to do specific actions.
-This is where the vision and the battery module are connected, and where the program is saved.

-### 3.4.
-AISTEAM Lithium Battery Module
-This battery serves as the power source for the AISTEAM Controller and Vision module.
-It has an output voltage of 7.4V, a rated capacity of 1100 mAh, maximum discharge rate of 3C, a rated charging voltage of 8.4V, and a rated charging current of 1A.
-The shell of this battery is compatible with the LEGO building system.
-Both the input and output ports of this battery are DC, and it can be charged using a dedicated 8.4V 1A charger.
-The following battery is directly connected to the controller of the camera of the robot.

 ***